 Healthy cooking from scratch can seem overwhelming, especially if you’ve convinced yourself you don’t have the time or skills to do so.
-Healthy eating doesn’t have to be complicated or time-intensive, and you can learn exactly how to cook everyday staples from scratch in our newest course, Everyday Culinary Nutrition.
-This brand-new offering teaches you how to easily cook from scratch and have a whole bunch of fun in the kitchen.
+Healthy eating doesn’t have to be complicated or time-intensive, and you can learn exactly how to cook everyday staples from scratch while having a whole bunch of fun in the kitchen (in fact, the delicious-and-fun concept drives our curriculum in the Culinary Nutrition Expert Program).
 If you think making nutritious food at home seems impossible, let’s break down some of the myths and misconceptions about healthier cooking – and how you can begin to exercise your cooking muscles.

 Myth 1: Healthy Cooking Takes Too Much Time